Author Archives Nabil Kherouf

 Introduction

 To achieve a collision-free placement of the new label for the example above, we’re using a concept in Computational Geometry called Minkowski Sums.
-Minkowski Sums of two polygons is defined as a set of points extracted by summing all pairs of points from the 2 polygons.
+The concept of Minkowski Sums of two polygons is defined as a set of points extracted by summing all pairs of points from the 2 polygons.

-By creating a concave hull for each obstacle and the new label, we’re convolving the new label with each obstacle at 0,0 origin and 180°.
+After creating a concave hull (C.H) for each obstacle and the new label, we’re convolving the C.H of the new label with the C.H of each obstacle at 0,0 origin and 180°.
 The result of the convolution will represent the collision space for each obstacle and the new label can be placed anywhere outside of the collision space.

 Computing the collision-free space for the “001” label in the example above